vaulty-co/docs/docs/reference/actions.md

 ## Tokenize / Detokenize

 In Vaulty tokenization action does two things.
 First, it encrypts the value of transformation.
-Second, it stores the encrypted value in secure storage (currently ephemeral in-memory storage only supported) and tags it with a generated token (think ID in a database).
+Second, it stores the encrypted value in a [secure storage](./storage-backends) and tags it with a generated token (think ID in a database).

 The generated token is a random set of characters prefixed with `tok`, e.g.: `tokbr2euteg10l4dq9k8u4g10l4`.